Amroth, St Elidyr's Church

 History, tourist information, and nearby accommodation

 The church was heavily rebuilt in 1855, but retains the Amroth Chapel, walls, vaulted roof, and tower from the medieval building.
 Perhaps the best historic feature inside the church is a late Norman font carved with a foliage design.
 The font stands on the inverted basin of an earlier font bowl.
+It is topped by a very good modern cover carved in late Gothic style.

 In the churchyard are several iron gravestones, made at the same iron foundry as the 1712 bells that used to hang in the tower.
 In 1929 the three bells were recast into a single large bell at the famous Whitechapel Foundry in London.